mgallegos213/sommelier/README.md

 ```
 ## Conclusion
 This tool provides a simple and secure way to generate and use seed phrases on an air-gapped computer.

-Below is a procedure document as to how this tool should be used securely.
-**WIP**